Five security controls and incidents impact the cost and scope of your cyber insurance coverage.

-This is a “yes” or “no” question, and they want details.
-According to Ivanti (as of July 2021), “Nearly three-quarters (74%) of respondents said their organizations have fallen victim to a phishing attack in the last year, with 40% confirming they have experienced one in the last month.”
+This inquiry is a “yes” or “no” question.
+And they want details.
+According to Ivanti (as of July 2021), “Nearly three-quarters (74%) of respondents said their organizations have fallen victim to a phishing attack in the last year, with 40% confirming one occurred in the last month.”

-If you can respond “no,” you’re lucky, but current trends suggest luck is not a long-term strategy.
+If you respond “no,” you’re lucky.
+But current trends suggest luck is not a long-term strategy.

-Breaches are launched with phishing attacks, and nearly 50% of us take the bait and click on links that grant access to threat actors.
-This happens to companies of all sizes, and the lowest common denominator is people and behaviors that render expensive security tools useless.
+Breaches originate with phishing attacks.
+And nearly 50% of us take the bait and click on links that grant access to threat actors.
+Cyber breaches hit companies of all sizes and the lowest common denominator is human behavior which renders expensive security tools useless.

 Source: Top 10 SMB Breach Statistics

-#2 – Do you have an information security training plan that includes annual training and orientation of employees, contractors, and third-party vendors?
+Cyber Insurance Impact #2 – Does your information security training plan include annual training and orientation of employees, contractors, and third-party vendors?

 Some questions are word salads, and this one is no exception.
 (It’s a word salad bar.)
 If they mean security awareness training and standard employee onboarding activities, detailed in most current Acceptable Use Policies (AUP), this is an easy “yes.”